braziljs/eloquente-javascript/02_program_structure.md

 You often won't just have code that executes when a condition holds true, but also code that handles the other case.
 This alternate path is represented by the second arrow in the diagram.
-The `else` keyword can be used, together with `if`, to create two separate, alternative execution paths.
+You can use the `else` keyword, together with `if`, to create two separate, alternative execution paths.

 ```{test: wrap}